essence-git/system-installation-cource-/README.md

 First things first, head over to [GitHub](https://github.com) and create an account.

-Its simple  just click **Sign up**, enter your details, verify your email, and boom  youre in!
+Its simple  just click **Sign up**, enter your details, verify your email and  youre in!

  ![GitHub signup page](github_account_creation.png)